maphew/zadam-trilium-wiki/Synchronization.md

 Now click on "Test sync" button which will tell you if the handshake with sync server succeeded.
 If yes, sync with sync server started - client started pushing all the data towards the server instance.
 This might take some time to finish, but you can close the Options dialog and keep using Trilium.

 You can also check the server instance periodically to see if the sync finished.
-Once it's finished you should see the login screen.
+Once it's finished, you should see the login screen.

 ### Setup synchronization from sync server to desktop instance